Three main subtypes of TK2d have been described:

 - Join our patient registry, mitoSHARE

 We are actively recruiting TK2d families to participate in our patient registry, mitoSHARE.
 Patient registries like mitoSHARE are an integral part in charting a course toward treatments and cures for TK2d and other mitochondrial diseases.
 There are currently over 30 active mitochondrial disease clinical trials.
 Next generation patient registries like mitoSHARE are an integral part of expanding that number.

 - Become an advocate

 Ask your representatives to prioritize mitochondrial disease research and support via the UMDF Advocacy Center.
-We’ll send regular action items where you – and your friends and family – can let Congress know we need their support.
+We’ll send regular action items so you – and your friends and family – can let Congress know where we need their support.
 Click here to sign up.

 - Join the conversation online